duchenpaul/text2keystroke/README.md

-Convert the text into keystroke.
+# Convert the text into keystroke.

+Requirement:
+- pynput
+- pyinstaller